 Who Called CPS?

-Many times, the people who meet with me know who called CPS on them.
-However, under Texas law, everyone has a duty to report when child abuse is suspected; this means it could be anyone.
-However, the law places a special duty on certain individuals such as:
+The people who meet with me often know who called CPS on them.
+However, under Texas law, everyone must report when child abuse is suspected; this means it could be anyone.
+However, the law places a special duty on specific individuals such as:

 - Doctors